-Which two of the 7 World Wonders was your favorite?
+Which two of the 7 World Wonders were your favorite?

 Hard to say!
-My most memorable would be the Taj Mahal considering the timing in my life that I traveled to India.
+My most memorable would be the Taj Mahal considering the time in my life that I traveled to India.
 The most challenging and by default, the most rewarding was undoubtedly Machu Picchu.
 Trekking three and half days to an elevation of 47,000 meters above sea level had me fearing for my life on more than one occasion.
-It cemented the beauty of the smallest of pleasures, i.e. a hot shower, warm/dry clothing, and the reality that Incans did/do this trail like the back of their hand often and at a MUCH quicker pace in beautiful or inclement weather.
+It cemented the beauty of the smallest of pleasures, i.e. a hot shower, and warm/dry clothing.
+And the reality is that Incans did/do this trail like the back of their hand often and at a MUCH quicker pace in either beautiful or inclement weather.

 What did you discover about the culture of those two countries and about yourself?

 India reinforced my gratitude.
-To have been born in a free nation granting me countless opportunities for things like education and employment, and a country that proudly voices support for aspiring young females, provides healthcare to those with disabilities, and an institution to monitor animal and child cruelty reached new profound levels for me.
+To have been born a female in a free nation granted me countless opportunities for education and employment.
+A country that has an established institution to monitor animal and child cruelty.
 Witnessing oppression and widespread poverty changes you in an instant.
-So does the smiling faces and kindness of strangers, which was in equal abundance among the chaos.
+So does the smiling faces and kindness of strangers, which were in equal abundance among the chaos.

-The Peruvian food scene was exhilarating leaving my taste buds wanting more than my stomach could handle.
-The view of the Sacred Valley left me speechless and I fell farther in love with llamas.
 Peru is a nation rich with ancient history tangled in modern contemplation.
-Incan ruins are all around and the countries effort to preserve the history and educate visitors was astounding.
+Incan ruins are all around and the country’s effort to preserve history and educate visitors was astounding.
 My time in the Amazon along the Madre de Dios River poured nature into my thirsty soul and I lapped it up like a dehydrated animal presented with fresh water.
-I had always known the impact of nature on my person, but the Amazon awakened the humanitarian in me in regards to voicing the need for preservation and rehabilitation of the rainforest and the indigenous people that depend on it.
+I had always known the impact of nature on my person, but the Amazon awakened the humanitarian in me.
+Making me an instant advocate for the preservation and rehabilitation of the rainforest and the indigenous people that depend on it.

 What would you say is the 8th Wonder of the World?

-I’m an adventurer and a globetrotter, yes, but I am in no way qualified to decide such things!
+I’m an adventurer and a globetrotter, yes, but I am in no way qualified to decide such things.
 I can say that the South Island of New Zealand has some of the most breathtaking views of nature I have ever seen.
-Further still, a little spot called FergBurger in Queenstown gave my classic double-double, protein style and animal style from my favorite burger joint on the West Coast, In N Out, a serious run for its money!
+Further still, a little spot called Fergburger in Queenstown.
+These burgers gave my classic double-double, protein style, and animal style fries from my favorite burger joint on the West Coast, In N Out, a serious run for its money!

 The Devil is in the details

-I’ve been bit more than once being impatient during travel planning.
+Being impatient while travel planning has bitten me on the booty more than once.
 Do your best to avoid booking travel details like flights and hotel stays when you’re exhausted.
-You miss one detail in a time zone change and welp… Though there’s a quick learning curve on this mistake it’s a reminder that spontaneity is your friend, yes, but organization is your best friend!
+You miss one detail in a time zone change and welp… Though there’s a quick learning curve on this mistake it’s a reminder that spontaneity is your friend, yes, but that organization is your best friend!

-Put everything you think you’re going to need for your upcoming trip in front of you nice and organized (by outfit is my personal method).
-Now cut that in half.
+Put everything you think you’re going to need for your trip in front of you.
+I recommend doing this by outfit.
+Now cut that pile in half.
 Then take three more clothing items out of the lineup after that.
 You DO NOT NEED the majority of the stuff you think that you do!
 The rest of the things you’re convinced you can’t live without, obviously not including prescription medication, etc., you can!
 You REALLY can.